dda-dev/ornitho-client-python/README.rst

   - Search observations from a list of coordinates
   - Search resources linked to an observation
   - Create a new resources for an observation
-  - Delete a record
-  - Delete a list

 - import files